 Hybrid vehicles utilize two engines to produce the best results possible.
-First, it features a standard gas engine, but that is paired with an electric motor as well.
+First, it features a standard internal combustion engine (a conventional gas engine), but complimented with an electric motor as well.
 The power for this engine comes from the rechargeable battery pack installed in the vehicle.

-Because it gets better gas mileage and produces fewer emissions, it’s the better option for the environment.
+Because it gets better gas mileage and produces fewer emissions and contributes less to air pollution, it’s environmentally friendly and helps you save money.
 Even though many people assume that hybrid cars are the same thing as electric vehicles, the truth is, they are quite different.

-The hybrid car uses an electric motor to assist with necessary functions.
+The hybrid car uses electric motors to assist with necessary functions.
 The primary engine is still the internal combustion gas-powered engine.

 As we evaluate the hybrid cars pros and cons, you’ll notice that many of these advantages are ones you’re already familiar with.
 In fact, they might be part of the reason you’re considering switching to a hybrid in the first place.
 Other pros might not be aspects you’ve given any consideration to.
 It’s important to evaluate all your options before moving forward on that next vehicle.

 The hybrid electric vehicle uses a combination of electricity and gas for its power.
 Because of this, the hybrid emits less pollution than a typical gas-only car does.
 Many people fall back on this reason to top their list when examining the pros and cons of hybrid cars on the environment.